 + PRO: Experts and cutting-edge medical facilities

-- CON: Often unaffordable without medical insurance
+- CON: Healthcare is often unaffordable without medical insurance

 Without private medical insurance or other means of paying medical bills, hospitals may refuse to treat a patient unless it is an emergency.
 In this case, patients will receive stabilising treatment but will need to secure payment for long-term treatment.